viator32/CampusConnect/README.md

 This repo contains a Quarkus backend and a React (Vite) frontend.
 You can run the full stack with Docker Compose, or run services separately for development.

+## Before Starting

+- Make sure you have read the README files in both the backend and frontend, and that all required software is installed.

 ## Quick Start (One Command)

 - Ensure Docker is installed and running.